-A former El Paso County deputy has pleaded guilty to his role in a ponzi scheme, defrauding investors out of more than $215,000.
+A former El Paso County deputy has been sentenced for his role in a ponzi scheme, defrauding investors out of more than $215,000.

 According to the Department of Justice, Hawkins attended training courses on the foreign exchange (FOREX) market in 2006 as a deputy sheriff, and later self-educated himself in trading in the FOREX market.
 The DOJ says he got his first FOREX trading client in 2009; over the next two years he convinced colleagues at various El Paso County law enforcement agencies and their friends and family to give him upwards of $1.2 million to trade in the FOREX markets on their behalf.